Facet (psychology): NEO PI-R

-Lexical facets
+Saucier and Ostendorf

 In contrast with Costa and McCrae's admittedly arbitrary decisions, studies guided by the Lexical hypothesis root facets in the personality language of laypeople.
 This approach is meant to test, and possibly enhance, the content validity of the measures used.
 Using the five factor model, Gerard Saucier and Fritz Ostendorf explored each domain's facet structure through lexical studies.
 Using English and German participants and materials, they found a total of 18 facets, or "subcomponents", of the Big Five.
 These are: